pbugnion/old-website/src/blog/content/aws-credentials-with-pass.md

 ## Profile visibility

-I need clear visibility over which AWS account I am currently running commands against.
+I need to know which AWS account I am currently running commands against.
 I live in constant terror of running a destructive command [against a production environment instead of a development one](https://about.gitlab.com/blog/2017/02/10/postmortem-of-database-outage-of-january-31/).

 I therefore include the current value of the `AWS_PROFILE` variable in my prompt.
 For fish users, this looks like having the following lines in [`fish_prompt.fish`](https://fishshell.com/docs/current/commands.html#fish_prompt):